 Anna Hong Xian (鲜红）

 Anna Hong Xian was born in Beijing, 1985 and migrated to Germany 1995 with her mother.
 She has a Bachelor degree in Linguistics & Communication (Marburg) and a Master degree in Media Studies and Film (Berlin).
-After an academic exchange year in the Beijing Film Academy in film directing, she started to work as a freelancer for Chinese and German film productions and for film festivals, while working on her own short film projects.
+After an academic exchange year in the Beijing Film Academy in film directing, she started to work as a freelancer particularly for Chinese and German film productions and for film festivals, while working on her own film projects.

 Sok-Muy Vanessa Ly